SQL-Exchange: Transforming SQL Queries Across Domains: Evaluation

-\paragraph{\textbf{LLMs for Mapping.}} For the query mapping task, we employed two LLMs from distinct model families: \textsf{GPT-4o-mini} and \textsf{Gemini-1.5-flash} \citep{gemini2024multimodal}.
-These models were selected for their fast response times, cost-efficiency, and long context windows.
+\textit{\textbf{LLMs for Mapping.}} For the query mapping task, we employed two LLMs from distinct model families: \textsf{GPT-4o-mini}, \textsf{Gemini-1.5-flash} \citep{gemini2024multimodal}, and the open-weight \textsf{Llama-3.3-70B}.
+The first two models were selected for their fast response times, cost-efficiency, and long context windows.
 Both offer 128k-token context windows, enabling us to batch 10 to 20 queries per prompt---alongside long schema descriptions and sample inputs---thereby reducing the number of LLM calls and minimizing token redundancy.
 The combined prompt length often exceeded the 16k-token context window of models such as \textsf{GPT-3.5-turbo}.
 In contrast, both \textsf{GPT-4o-mini} and \textsf{Gemini-1.5-flash} handled such inputs reliably with minimal failures.
-Throughout the paper, we refer to each model–dataset combination using shorthand notations: \texttt{BIRD–Gemini}, \texttt{BIRD–GPT}, \texttt{SPIDER–Gemini}, and \texttt{SPIDER–GPT}, representing the \textsf{Gemini-1.5-flash} and \textsf{GPT-4o-mini} models evaluated on the BIRD and SPIDER datasets respectively.
+We additionally included \textsf{Llama-3.3-70B-Instruct} to evaluate SQL-Exchange under an open model.
+Throughout the paper, we refer to model–dataset combinations using shorthand notations such as \texttt{BIRD–Gemini}, \texttt{BIRD–GPT}, \texttt{SPIDER–Gemini}, and \texttt{BIRD–Llama}.

-\paragraph{\textbf{LLM for Evaluation.}} To assess semantic quality, we use \textsf{Gemini-2.0-flash} as an LLM-based evaluator due to its superior reasoning performance.
+\textit{\textbf{LLM for Evaluation.}} To assess semantic quality, we use \textsf{Gemini-2.0-flash} as an LLM-based evaluator due to its superior reasoning performance.
 This model is validated against human annotators for assessing the correctness and quality of generated queries.